Published on Mar 14, 2022

 How does Snapchat Work?

 Here I am going to give you a guide to Snapchat.
-Snapchat is very popular, especially among teens and young adults.
+It is very popular, especially among teens and young adults.
 One of the best things about Snapchat is that it is a free app.
 To get started, go to the Play Store or App Store and download the Snapchat app and create an account.

 Then, you can send text messages, snaps, create stories, and add to your snap the Story of a 24hour period.
 You can add new friends on your Snapchat app.
 Snapchat can be used to get news and entertainment.
-It can provide many features that allow you to share your location, discover Spotlight, save for snaps, revisit old snaps, and more.
+It can provide many features that allow you to share your location, discover Spotlight, save for snaps, revisit old snaps, live chats and more.